-When structural evaluation is required, evaluate the as-built capacity (no allowances for future loads) in accordance with the Structures Manual Volume 9 and Appendix C of the AASHTO Design Specifications.
-Report the D/C ratios and CSRs.
-If all D/C ratios and CSRs are less than one, the structure meets current AASHTO design specification requirements.
-If any D/C ratios or CSRs are greater than one, strengthening or replacement is preferred or a Design Variation can be requested.
-Send a copy of the evaluation to the District Structures Maintenance Engineer for consideration in replacement recommendations.
-For guidance on evaluating existing structures without plans, shop drawings, foundation depths, or design calculations, contact the District Structures Design Office.
+If a detailed Analytical Evaluation is required, evaluate the as-built capacity (no allowances for future loads) in accordance with the Structures Manual, Volume 3, Section 18.2.
+Report the Demand/Capacity (D/C) ratios and Combined Stress Ratios (CSRs).
+If all D/C ratios and CSRs are less than one, the structure meets FDOT structural requirements.
+If any D/C ratios or CSRs are greater than one, strengthening or replacement is required unless a Design Variation is approved.

-Sign, signal and lighting supports without planned additional loading do not require routine analysis for fatigue or foundation load capacity.
-Foundations should be checked in situations where there is evidence of distress, instability, or the Engineer has reason to believe their capacity is in doubt.
+Ancillary structures without proposed additional loading typically do not require analysis for fatigue (welds) or foundations; however, welding details and foundations should be checked in the Analytical Evaluation in situations where there is evidence of distress, instability, or the Structures EOR or DSME has reason to believe the capacity is in doubt.

-25.4.26.2 Existing Structures - With Planned Additional Loading
+25.4.26.2 Analytical Evaluation With Proposed Additional Loading or Relocated Structures

-Analyze the proposed structure in accordance with the Structures Manual Volume 9.
+Provide a detailed Analytical Evaluation of the proposed structure with structure criteria in accordance with the Structures Manual Volume 3, Section 18.3.
 Report the D/C ratios and CSRs.
-If any D/C ratios or CSRs are greater than one, strengthening or replacement is preferred.
+If any D/C ratios or CSRs are greater than one, strengthening or replacement is required unless a Design Variation or Design Exception is approved as described below.